prp-e/libre_assistant/STUDIES.md

 | Easy to access on HuggingFace      | Hard to deploy locally                 |
 |                                    | Hard to fine-tune                      |
 |                                    | Poor sampling (hallucinations & repetitions) |

+### BLOOMZ

+Everything about _BLOOM_ is also honest about BLOOMZ with one exception.
+It's really great on instructions.
+But we still have to deal with over explanations, hallucinations and unnecessary repetitions in the answers.